DCPUTeam/DCPUToolchain/kernel/README.md

 This is the folder under which support for kernels is defined.
-Each kernel can be specified to support a certain functionality set, of which only 'malloc' and 'free' are absolutely required.
+Each kernel can be specified to support a certain functionality set, of which only 'malloc', 'free' and 'errno' are absolutely required.

 Each kernel defines the available functions according to it's config.lua file, which is read in during compilation of DCPU-16 programs.
 Where functionality is not provided